alipay/PainlessInferenceAcceleration/README.md

 ## Known issuss & TODO

-<del> ISSUE 1. repetition_penalty is not fully supported, we will fix it in the future.  </del>
+<del> ISSUE 1.
+Repetition_penalty is not fully supported, we will fix it in the future.  </del>

-ISSUE 2. lookahead may generate responses different from original ones due to low-precise data type (i.e., fp16 or bf16), the responses would be the same with fp32.
+ISSUE 2.
+Lookahead may generate responses different from original ones due to low-precise data type (i.e., fp16 or bf16), the responses would be the same with fp32.

 ISSUE 3.
-Baichuan tokenizer cannot be initialized with lastest transformers version (4.30.2 can work).
+Baichuan tokenizer cannot be initialized with the lastest version transformers (4.30.2 can work).

 ISSUE 4.
-Qwen model may generate different responses with lookahead when repetition_penalty is set.
+Qwen model may generate slightly different responses with lookahead when the repetition_penalty parameter is set.

-<del> TODO1: support the latest version  [🤗 transformers](https://github.com/huggingface/transformers) ].
+<del> TODO1: Support the latest version  [🤗 transformers](https://github.com/huggingface/transformers) ].
 Currently it's based on 4.30.2. </del>

-TODO2: integrate our work [FastCoT](https://arxiv.org/pdf/2311.08263.pdf)
+TODO2: Integrate our work [FastCoT](https://arxiv.org/pdf/2311.08263.pdf)

+TODO3: Optimize batch inference implementation with flash-attention.

 ## Performance Comparison